|Creating advanced tests with SuperMemo|

-You can also quickly create multiple choice tests by using the Multiple Choice template (press Ctrl+Shift+M and choose Multiple Choice to apply the template).
-Use Ctrl+T to switch between components while editing.
+In SuperMemo 2000, you can also quickly create multiple choice tests by using the Multiple Choice template (press Ctrl+Shift+M and choose Multiple Choice).

 To create a spelling test, use a predefined template Spelling or simply place a Spell component in the element window and fill it out with the correct spelling (or with spelling variants separated by a slash).
 Press Esc to move to the presentation mode, and test the spelling by typing in the text in the spelling field and pressing Enter.